-The NSAA does not register referees in the sport of golf.
-Each host school shall be responsible for securing referees for the events for which it hosts, and for negotiating with those referees for their compensation.
-Please supply your referee with a current version of both the NSAA Golf Manual and NSAA Local Rules and Terms of the Competition.
+The NSAA does not register Rules Officials in the sport of golf.
+Each host school shall be responsible for securing Rules Officials for the events for which it hosts, and for negotiating with those Rules Officials for their compensation.
+Please supply your Rules Official with a current version of both the NSAA Golf Manual and NSAA Local Rules and Terms of the Competition.